rocker-org/rocker-versioned/rstudio/README.md

 Custom uid/gid etc is usually only needed when sharing a local volume for a user/group whose id does not match the default (`1000`:`1000`).
 Failing to do this could make files change permissions on the linked volume when accessed from RStudio.

+Custom uid/gid below 500 are currently not supported.

 Adding additional users:  From a root bash shell (see above), the usual debian linux commands can be used to create new users and passwords, e.g.